ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

                           , x t   -> b   -- doesn't mention s, a

-      -- Note this is *not* the currently proposed decl for SetField, -- IIRC this is the form used by Lenses some time ago
+      -- Note this is *not* the currently proposed decl for SetField, -- IIRC this is the form used by Lenses some years ago
 ```

 Contrast this set of FunDeps for `SetField`, which are all Full: